daniel1noble/metaDigitise/README.md

 			+ P2_Figure2_trait2.png
 			+ P2_Figure3_trait3.png
 ```
 The above directory structure is probably the easiest in combination with a clear and unambiguous naming scheme for each figure.
-Even if only figures from a single paper are digitised, one paper at a time, an overall figure directory will work perfectly because `metaDigitise` will only cycle through incomplete figures, so figures can be added at anytime.
+Even if only figures from a single paper are digitised, one paper at a time, an overall figure directory will work perfectly because `metaDigitise()` will only cycle through incomplete figures, so figures can be added at anytime.

 Nonetheless, how users set up their directory is really up to them.
 However, it is important for users to think carefully about reproducibility at this stage.
-Would they like to share the entire project folder with colleagues? or would they prefer to simply share the image folder?
-The answers to these questions are important because relative path names are stored in `metaDigitise` objects, meaning that the directory structure (currently at least) needs to be the same for colleagues to re-load previously digitised objects.
-Therefore, the working directory needs to be set to either the "main project directory" or the "FiguresToExtract" directory and relative path names (e.g., dir = "./FiguresToExtract/" if setting the working directory to "Main project directory") used as opposed to absolute paths.
-More on this below.
+A versatile naming scheme that is consistent across papers and contains the relevant information the user desires will make digitising and sharing much easier if thought through carefully before starting a project.

 # Example of how it works <a name="P4"></a>